wp-plugins/zedity/readme.txt

 * **Easy to Use**: simply stated, just forget about dealing with HTML, CSS and JavaScript coding!
 With Zedity you can create your content entirely visually, as naturally as if you're sketching on a piece of paper: Zedity generates HTML5 code automatically for you, totally hassle-free!

-* **Time Saving**: since you can do everything visually, what used to take you hours, will take you only minutes with Zedity!
-Furthermore, since you can do it without hiring developers, you may also save money!

 * **Do Anything You Like**: unprecedented flexibility and possibilities to create any desired design.
 What does that mean?
 Just to give you an idea, let's consider a very simple case where you'd like to add a touch of creativity to your content by, for example, placing text overlapping an image, which you may also like it rotated.
 How can you do that?
 Well, with the standard WordPress visual editor, that is just not possible.
 Zedity gives you total design freedom to do anything you like!

-* **It Works With Your Theme**: Zedity is designed to work with any theme or template, no worries!
+* **Theme and Template Independent**: Zedity is an HTML5 visual editor that is designed to work with any theme or template, no worries!

+* **Time Saving**: since you can do everything visually, what used to take you hours, will take you only minutes with Zedity!
+Furthermore, since you can do it without hiring developers, you may also save money!

 * **Direct Technical Support**: we love what we do and we're available to assist you.
 If you encounter a problem, please [submit a ticket]( http://zedity.com/support ): while prioritizing Premium users, we do offer dedicated support to the Free users too.
 We also reply to the questions on the forums, with a lower priority though: so, if you happen to wait for a few hours, please refrain from thinking that we don't want to help and consider that we also happen to eat and sleep... :) Last but not least, constructive feedback is always welcome!